fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Additionally, they showed that a membership inference attack can even be trained with only black-box access to the target model and without any prior knowledge about its training data.

 ## Implementing Membership Inference Attacks
 There are several tools for implementing membership inference attacks.
-The two that I am most familiar with are the [IBM-ART framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Memberhip Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
+The two that I am most familiar with are the [IBM-ART framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Membership Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
 For my purposes (mainly trying to compare privacy between different models), so far, the TensorFlow version has proven more useful, since the attacks were more successful.
-Therefore, we are going to take a look at an implementation of membership inference attacks with TensorFlow Privacy in the following.
+Therefore, in the following, we are going to take a look at the implementation of membership inference attacks with TensorFlow Privacy .
-Similar as last time, I uploaded a notebook for you, containing my entire code. [code]().
+Similar to last time, I've uploaded a [notebook]() for you, containing my entire code.

 ### TensorFlow Privacy’s Membership Inference-Framework
 In my opinion, the usability of TensorFlow Privacy’s Membership Inference attack has had its ups and downs in the last months.
 For a long time, TensorFlow Privacy used to work with TensorFlow version 1 only.
-For me, this included a lot of hassle by continuously changing between virtual environments with TensorFlow version 1 and 2 in order to take the maximum capabilities out of both.
+For me, this included a lot of hassle by continuously changing between virtual environments with TensorFlow version 1 and 2 in order to take the maximum capabilities out of both versions.
 Then, by the end of 2020, TensorFlow Privacy was successfully updated to work with Tensorflow 2 and I was all excited about it.
 However, in my opinion, there are still some ongoing problems if you want to include the membership inference attacks into longer-lasting projects: For example, if I am not mistaken, the interface of TensorFlow Privacy’s membership inference has been updated and changed completely WITHOUT a version number increase so far (stayed 0.5.1 all along).
 So, don’t be confused if your package 0.5.1 has entirely different code than the one that you find in the online repo, or if you can’t get your old code to run.
-In order to always stay up to date, the helpful community suggested to use the following
+In order to always stay up to date, the helpful community suggested using the following
 ```
 pip install -U git+https://github.com/tensorflow/privacy
 ```
 and it works.

-Apart from these issues, I find TensorFlow Privacy to be a really useful tool for many purposes, one of it being the implementations of membership inference attacks.

 ### Implementing a Membership Inference Attack with TensorFlow Privacy
 When evaluating membership inference risks, I prefer to work with the CIFAR10 dataset instead of MNIST because, according to my experience, the membership privacy risk of simple models trained with MNIST is usually already quite low.